 In this section, we’ll look at some of the factors that contribute to a mother-child relationship, as well as where so many of them go wrong.
 If you’ve ever wondered, “Why does my mom hate me?” or why it’s so difficult to spend time with your mom, this article is for you!

 How Do You Know if Your Mom Hate You?

 It’s not about hating or liking you; it’s about keeping herself safe from further harm.
 Perhaps the issue isn’t with her at all, but with YOU!
-We are fragile creatures who need to be loved, accepted, and appreciated for who we are, so instead of thinking your mom hate you, try to see things from her point of view.
+We are fragile creatures who need to be loved, accepted, and appreciated for who we are, so instead of thinking your mom hates you, try to see things from her point of view.

 Related Articles: Does My Boyfriend Love Me?
 Quizzes & Common Signs

 She will always want you to feel loved and protected, no matter how old you are.
 Mothers do this to ensure their children’s happiness, even if it means sacrificing something for them.
-However, if your mom is constantly accusing you or calling you names, it is possible that she hate you.
+However, if your mom is constantly accusing you or calling you names, it is possible that she hates you.

 Why Does My Mom Hate Me So Much?

 Getting along with your mother can be difficult, but if you put forth the effort, you won’t be at odds.
 Before you try to understand how she feels, you should figure out why your mother despises you so much.
 The following are some of the most common reasons:

 #1.
 She didn’t want a child, at least not right now.